-A creature that is awake notices the tendrils with a DC 15 Wisdom (Perception) check; if a sleeping creature is moved, the tendrils are obvious (no check required).
+A creature that is awake notices the tendrils with a DC 15 Perception check.
+If a sleeping creature is moved, any attached tendrils become obvious (no check required to spot them).
 The tendrils have AC 10 and 1 hp.
-If they are removed but the creature remains asleep, new tendrils form an hour later.
+If they are removed, but the creature remains asleep, new tendrils form an hour later.

-Shardgrave (Challenge 4; 1,100 XP): Shardgraves are rare in southeast Ghelspad, and even more so in northern and western parts of the continent.
-They are usually about 100 feet in diameter, although they can be larger or smaller; those on Ghelspad tend to be smaller rather than larger.
-(Roll 5d10 + 60 to determine this shardgrave's diameter, rounded down to the nearest 5 feet.)
+Shardgrave (CR 4): Shardgraves are rarely found in southeast Ghelspad.
+They are usually about 100 feet in diameter.
+Roll 5d10+60 to determine this shardgrave's diameter, rounded down to the nearest 5 feet.

-A reddish tint covers everything in the area, from the littered animal bones to the shards of broken rock and metal lying about.
-Characters who succeed on a DC 20 Intelligence (Nature) or Wisdom (Survival) check recognize the shardgrave for what it is, a dangerous blight on the land where pieces of the titan Golthagga, the Iron Father,
+A reddish tint covers everything in the affected area, from the littered animal bones to the shards of broken rock and metal lying about.
+Characters who succeed on a DC 20 Knowledge (nature) or DC 25 Survival check recognize the shardgrave for what it is, a dangerous blight on the land where pieces of the titan Golthagga, the Iron Father, fell when he was sundered.
+A character who beat the DC for their check by 5 or more also knows that wearing rusty armor or coating themselves in flakes of rust can prevent a shardgrave's effect from triggering.